Users’ Quick Start Guide

 machine chosen to execute the job.
 The default operation of HTCondor is to

-transfer all files created by the job on the execute machine back to the
+transfer all files created by the job on the EP back to the

-This example submit description file modifies the commands that direct the transfer of files from submit machine to execute machine and back again.
+This example submit description file modifies the commands that direct the transfer of files from AP to EP and back again.

 should_transfer_files = IF_NEEDED when_to_transfer_output = ON_EXIT

-example.
-They are included to direct attention to the capabilities
+They are included to direct attention to the capabilities of HTCondor.
+The

-system, a correctly configured pool of machines will not need to transfer
+shared file system, a correctly configured pool of machines will not need to

-the files from one machine to the other, as both can access the shared file
+transfer the files from one machine to the other, as both can access the shared

 the files from one machine to the other.
 The specification

-asks HTCondor to use a shared file system when one is detected, but to
+HTCondor to use a shared file system when one is detected, but to transfer the

-to be transferred, HTCondor automatically sends the executable as well as a
+transferred, HTCondor automatically sends the executable as well as a file

-input submit command, and it is not relevant to this example.
-Other
+submit command, and it is not relevant to this example.
+Other files are

-When the job completes, all files created by the executable as it ran are transferred back to the submit machine.
+When the job completes, all files created by the executable as it ran are transferred back to the AP.

 A further example promotes understanding of how HTCondor makes the